Turkish Airlines Flight 1476: Upon landing

 Italian police, military, and fire brigade vehicles surrounded the plane and the Italian news agency ANSA reported that police detained both hijackers.
 Brindisi Police Chief, Salvatore De Paolis, told Reuters "they will request political asylum".
 In an interview with reporters, a fire rescue official said "The two hijackers want to speak to journalists so they can send a message to the Pope and explain why they did this."
 Amoto reported that the hijacker wanted to deliver a message for Pope Benedict XVI, but stated he did not have a written letter.

 Hijacker Hakan Ekinci's protest took six hours, and after his surrender, the hijacker apologized to the captain and shook his hand; he also apologized to the passengers.
 CNN Türk reported that there were 107 passengers, 80 of them Albanian and five Turkish.

 After the incident, a Tirana airport video was released to Reuters showing Ekinci being checked by security.
 He was body searched and passed through a metal detector, then removed his belt, sweater, and emptied his pockets, but was cleared to proceed to his flight.

 Ekinci was arrested in Italy after interrogation.
 Turkish Minister of Justice Cemil Çiçek reported that there would not be a direct return request to the Italian Ministry of Justice until the Chief Public Prosecutor's Office and Ministry of Internal Affairs had completed their work on the subject.
 They then requested the return of Ekinci.
-Giuseppe Giannuzzi, prosecutor of the hijacking incident, said to The Associated Press in an interview that the hijacker will remain in jail until the end of the trial which will presumably take two years after inception.
-Giannuzzi has charged Ekinci with hijacking and considered other charges like terrorism and kidnapping, if Ekinci is sentenced for hijacking, he will be imprisoned for 7 to 21 years.
+Giuseppe Giannuzzi, prosecutor of the hijacking incident, said to The Associated Press in an interview that the hijacker would remain in jail until the end of the trial which would presumably take two years after inception.
+Giannuzzi charged Ekinci with hijacking and considered other charges like terrorism and kidnapping.
+Ekinci was sentenced to 3 years and 4 months for hijacking, and was released on September 14, 2009.